 9. PLAYBERG Portable Travel Toilet

-However, it’s still high-quality and very sturdy.
+This unit is made entirely of plastic yet is high-quality and very sturdy.
 Due to its size, the toilet can easily fit almost everywhere and is also lightweight and easy to carry.

-Another nice thing is the built-in holder for the toilet paper.
-You simply need to pull it out while using and pull inside when carrying it around.
-The toilet comes with an 8-gallon bag for waste.
-It’s made of durable materials and tightens perfectly.
+Another nice feature of this model is the built-in holder for toilet paper.
+You simply need to pull it out while using and push it inside when carrying it around.
+It’s made of durable materials and tightens well.

-However, the bag could be a bit stronger.
+The toilet comes with an 8-gallon bag for waste, however, the bag could be a bit stronger.

 10. Aqua-Magic Residence RV toilet Thetford 42169

 The unit also comes with an anti-bacterial toilet seat, which prevents mold and odor.
-It’s pretty much lightweight and features a seat with a customizable height.
+It’s lightweight and features a seat with a customizable height.
 Additionally, you can order an optional water-saving hand sprayer.